-State Farm is the latest insurer promising fat discounts for anyone willing to install an electronic snoop in their car.
+State Farm is the latest insurer promising fat car insurance discounts for anyone willing to install an electronic snoop in their car.

 Called In-Drive, the voluntary program is similar to Progressive's Snapshot.
 You stick a device in the vehicle's diagnostic port, usually under the steering wheel (most vehicles from 1996 on have this), and State Farm monitors your driving habits.
 Participants could qualify for discounts up to 50 percent on their auto insurance premiums if the data shows what good drivers they are, says Kip Diggs, spokesperson for State Farm.